im95able/Rea/README.md

       std::cout << *it << std::endl;
       ids.push_back(sm.id_of_iterator(id));
    }
-   // ids are know in value iteration order
+   // "ids" are know in value iteration order
 }
 ```